Seeking Wisdom – Lifelong Learning

 In addition to these dynamic curriculums:

 Our 6th and 7th grade programs add the component of B’nai Mitzvah preparation.
+You can find the TBI B’nai Mitzvah Guide and other B’nai Mitzvah documents here.

 Our 8th and 9th grade Gesher program creates a bridge from childhood to adult learning.
 Co-produced with The Response Center, we offer a two-year curriculum that provides a safe discussion in a Jewish context of subjects both challenging and relevant to our students, including stress management, sex education, healthy relationships, drug abuse, alcohol abuse and more.